Catarino Garza

-Catarino Erasmo Garza (1859–1895) was a journalist, folk hero and revolutionary.
+Catarino Erasmo Garza (November 25, 1859 – March 8, 1895) was a Mexican journalist, folk hero and revolutionary.
 He published Spanish language newspapers in the United States, founded mutual aid societies, and is perhaps best known for the unsuccessful Garza Revolution near the Texas Mexican border.
 Garza was born in Matamoros, Tamaulipas and moved to Brownsville in 1877.
-After his revolution's failure in Texas, Garza fled to Costa Rica, where he joined a group of revolutionaries.
-He was killed in Panama at the age of 35.
+After his revolution's failure in Texas, Garza fled to Costa Rica, where he became a police captain.
+He ended up joining a group of Colombian democracy advocates in their struggle against state proponents.
+He was killed in Panama in an attack on a military barracks in 1895 at the age of 35.

 Early life

 Catarino Erasmo Garza Rodríguez was born near Matamoros, Tamaulipas, on November 24, 1859.
 His parents were J. Encarnación and María de Jesús Rodríguez de la Garza.
 He attended Colegio San Juan de los Esteros in Matamoros and served in the National Guard.
 He moved to the U.S. in 1877, where he met and married a white woman named Carolina Connor.
 Garza lived in various cities, including Brownsville, Laredo, San Antonio, and St. Louis.
 In Missouri, he was briefly appointed as Mexican consul.
 He helped found sociedades mutualistas in several American cities.